open-webrtc-toolkit/owt-server/doc/servermd/Server.md

     Special for conference-agent, edit conference_agent/agent.toml
     - Make sure the [mongo.dataBaseURL] points to the MongoDB instance.
-    - The [conference.roles.<role>] section defines the authorized action list for specific role and the [conference.roles.<role>.<action>] section defines the action attributes for this role.

 15. Initialize and run agent worker.